v-lukyanenko/Crate.DataStorage/README.md

-`Crate` is a jSon based local data storage with LINQ to Object interface.
+`Crate` is a jSon based data storage with a LINQ to Object interface.

 Installation
 ---